exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ### Destination Table

 Property `destinationTable` defines the name of the virtual table enabling to access the data in Exasol SQL statements.
-Please note that its value must be unique for all mapping entries.
+Please note that its value must be unique for all EDML mapping definitions in a virtual schema.
 Creating a virtual schema with duplicate values for `destinationTable` will fail.

 #### Mapping Multiple Files to a Single Destination Table